jonasrgoes/flutter_firebase/README.md

 # Flutter Firebase

-The correct way to start an application in Flutter.
+## The correct way to start an application in Flutter.

+This code can be useful as a skeleton to start a Flutter project using reactive programming with RxDart.

+## Topics

-- Flutter
+- [X] Flutter
-- Firebase
+- [X] Firebase
-- Firestore
+- [X] Firestore
-- RxDart
+- [X] RxDart